rstacruz/mocha-clean/Readme.md

 It strips away mocha internals, node_modules, absolute paths (based on cwd), and other unneccessary cruft.

-How?
-It monkey-patches `it()` (and all its cousins) to decorate the test functions.
-This decorator will catch any exception thrown and scrub out `err.stack`.

-**Limitation**: doesn't work on async functions, unless you can help me find a better solution in applying decorators.

 ## Usage

 Available via npm.